fastify/fastify/README.md

 It is inspired by Hapi and Express and as far as we know, it is one of the fastest web frameworks in town.

-This branch refers to the upcoming Fastify v4 release.
+This branch refers to the Fastify v4 release.
 Check out the [v3.x](https://github.com/fastify/fastify/tree/v3.x) branch for v3.

 ### Quick start